jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/007_multi-row.md

 ## Visibility-logic example

+### Showing an additional field within a multi-row type depending on a previous answer

+In this example, we want to show a particular field within a multi-row item only if the user selects a particular boolean value.

-In this example, we create a multi-row group with three default input fields.
-We write a visibility rule to show a fourth field, a choice menu, based on the user's response to a boolean.
+* We create a multi-row group with three input fields (two text fields and one boolean).
+* We write a visibility rule to trigger the visibility of a fourth field (`list1`, a choice menu), if the user answers "Yes" to `boolean1`.

-If the user answers "Yes" to `boolean1`, then the fourth input field, `list1`, will be shown.
+Our items are as follows:

 `text2`: First Name
 `text4`: Last Name